Lead Opinion

 FACTUAL AND PROCEDURAL BACKGROUND

-On November 27, 1987, the Morrisons tendered a check to the Youngs in the amount of $1,100 to repurchase the property.
+On November 27, 1987, the Morrisons tendered a cheek to the Youngs in the amount of $1,100 to repurchase the property.
 The Youngs did not negotiate the check and returned it to the Morrisons on February 16, 1988.
-In a letter accompanying the returned check, the Youngs indicated they would not sign the land back to the Morrisons at that time but discussed other options regarding trading portions of the two parcels of land to increase the land surrounding the Youngs’ house.
+In a letter accompanying the returned cheek, the Youngs indicated they would not sign the land back to the Morrisons at that time but discussed other options regarding trading portions of the two parcels of land to increase the land surrounding the Youngs’ house.

-No further action was taken to obtain reconveyance of the land until December 1998 when the Morrisons brought suit claiming title to the land and seeking to enjoin the Youngs from trespassing and interfering with the property and requiring them to remove any structures or fences they had constructed.
+No further action was taken to obtain re-conveyance of the land until December 1998 when the Morrisons brought suit claiming title to the land and seeking to enjoin the Youngs from trespassing and interfering with the property and requiring them to remove any structures or fences they had constructed.
 The Youngs filed an answer and counterclaim asserting affirmative defenses to the Morrisons claim of title, counterclaiming trespass against the Morrisons, and asking for an order quieting title in the property.
 The Morrisons subsequently filed a motion for summary judgment.
 Prior to hearing argument on the motion, the district judge announced that, based upon the record, the court believed the conveyance of the property was against public policy.
 The parties filed supplemental memoranda arguing the issue.
 The district judge entered a memorandum decision and order on November 12, 1999 finding the conveyance of the property was against public policy because the transaction occurred to avoid an obligation of paying past due and future child support.
 Because the contract was void as against public policy, the court determined it should leave the parties in the identical situation in which it found them; therefore, the Youngs were found to be the fee simple owners of the subject property.
 A final judgment was issued January 7, 2000.
 The Morrisons filed a timely notice of appeal to this Court.

 II.